WHY DO ANTS COME OUT IN SPRING?

 Queens also leave their old nests during spring to mate and form new colonies.
 It’s possible she will find your home has exactly the features she desires for her next colony.

-It’s always better to treat an ant problem than deal with one after they’ve moved in.
+It’s always better to prevent an ant problem than deal with one after they’ve moved in.
 Once an ant colony is established in your home, solving the problem can feel like an uphill battle.
 The single most important thing you can do to prevent ants in the springtime is clean.
 Yes, it’s that simple but that doesn’t mean it’s easy.
 Pay special attention to these areas:

-Keeping a tidy house is the biggest part of preventing an ant colony from infesting your home.
+- Keep a tidy house: This is the biggest part of preventing an ant colony from infesting your home.
 If there’s no food for them, they will go elsewhere.
 Of course, this can be easier said than done since ants don’t need a lot of food to survive.

-Keeping a spotless kitchen – since this is where the majority of food debris and residue can be found – goes a long way toward eliminating ants in all parts of the house.
+- Make sure your kitchen is spotless: Since this is where the majority of food debris and residue can be found – goes a long way toward eliminating ants in all parts of the house.
 Particularly in the springtime when ants are most likely to be on the move, a clean kitchen can help prevent these pests for the rest of the year.
 Of course, don’t forget to clean up any crumbs or food residues in other parts of the house too if you eat there.
-Also, don’t forget to clean up spilled pet food and pet food dishes and bowls.

-Sometimes, cleaning up crumbs isn’t enough.
+Sometimes, cleaning isn’t enough.
 Here are some things you can do to control indoor ants during the springtime:

 - Bait Stations: These traps may have a spotty track record for eliminating established indoor ant colonies, but they can be effective at alleviating ant problems.

 - Destroy Nests/Colonies: Nests can be difficult to find, but if you do, there are some highly effective treatments you can apply directly to them.

 - Fix Leaky Plumbing: Similar to eliminating food residue, if you can eliminate traces of moisture, you will make your home a hostile environment to ants.